Ascending Elevation in the Everest Base Camp Trek

-Visiting Everest base camp is not meaning that flying to Lukla and trek directly to the base camp within a day.
+Visiting Everest base camp is not meaning that flying to Lukla and trekking directly to the base camp within a day.
 It is possible to visit the base camp in a few hours by taking a helicopter flight.
-But flying to Lukla than a few days trek to base camp is a common and popular way.
+But flying to Lukla for a few days trek to base camp is a common and popular way.
 Trekkers take 2 or at least 1 acclimatization day for the altitude practice.

 As going higher elevation, the atmospheric pressure will be high and the oxygen level will be less in the air.
-When people go higher, fell altitude effects and may suffer from altitude sickness.
+When people go higher, feel altitude effects and may suffer from altitude sickness.
 So it is better to practice altitude before proceeding to a higher level.
 Here is day by day elevation variation chart below as trekkers proceed further.